fluxcd/flux2/rfcs/0005-artifact-revision-and-digest/README.md

 > As a user of the source-controller, I want to be able to verify the checksum
 > of an Artifact.

-For a Source kind with an `Aritfact` the digest consisting of the algorithm alias and checksum is advertised in the `Digest` field, and can be retrieved using the Kubernetes API.
+For a Source kind with an `Artifact` the digest consisting of the algorithm alias and checksum is advertised in the `Digest` field, and can be retrieved using the Kubernetes API.
 For example: